marahmann/wandererbio.com/README.md

 ### What do I do ?

 Besides being an Entrepreneur, I prior associated with Hewlett Packard Enterprise (HPE) company as Senior Software Engineer in CMS Research & Development Tean.
 I have extensive experience in software designing, coding, debugging, documentation, testing, benchmarking and problem solving.
 I use to determine operational feasibility by evaluating analysis, problem definition, requirements, solution development, and proposed solutions.
 High perseverance to quality work and customer engagement to provide quality solutions.
+Here's my [LinkedIn](https://www.linkedin.com/in/marahmann/) profile

 In addition I am a passionate photographer, traveller, technical blogger, and global citizen.
 I joined global citizen community in 2012 and started working on the world's biggest challenges - extreme poverty, inequality and clean access to water.